 2. Scan Tracking and Analytics

-Robust analytics should include:
+At minimum, your analytics should include:

 - Scan counts over time — Track daily, weekly, and monthly trends